 After Her Excellency’s departure from the grounds of the Cabinet Building, the Members of Parliament will proceed to the House of Assembly.
 The Guard, preceded by the Band and Corps of Drums, will march via Front Street, Queen Street, Church Street and King Street to the Fire Station.

 The Remembrance Day Parade takes place every year on 11 November on the grounds of the Cabinet Building and on Front Street, Hamilton.
 It is a solemn parade and service at which Bermuda’s Fallen Heroes are remembered.

-Guards of Honour form the Bermuda Regiment, Bermuda Police Service, Bermuda Reserve Police, Bermuda Fire Service, Bermuda Cadet Corps and Sea Cadets assemble on the lawn of the Cabinet Building, having marched on behind the Band and Corps of Drums of the Bermuda Regiment and the Division Band of the Salvation Army.
+Guards of Honour form the Bermuda Regiment, Bermuda Police Service, Bermuda Reserve Police, Bermuda Fire Service, Bermuda Cadet Corps and Sea Cadets assemble on the lawn of the Cabinet Building, having marched on behind the Band and Corps of Drums of the Bermuda Regiment and The Salvation Army Bermuda Divisional Band.
 Once the Guards are in position, the War Veterans are marched on parade by the Combined Somerset Brigade and North Village Bands.
 Her Excellency the Governor arrives and inspect the War Veterans.

 With hymns and prayers, local clergy conduct a service of remembrance.
 At 1100 hours the bugler sounds the Last Post.
 Wreaths are then laid in memory of the fallen by dignitaries, Service Chiefs and the Veterans themselves.
 The Reveille is played at the end of the service.
 The Veterans and Guards then march off parade.

 Beating of the Retreat Ceremonies

-The Beating of the Retreat Ceremonies take place once a month in June, July and August at 2100 hrs in Hamilton, coinciding with Harbour Nights organized by the Chamber of Commerce.
+The Beating of the Retreat Ceremonies take place once a month in May, June, and July at 2100 hrs in Hamilton, coinciding with Harbour Nights organized by the Chamber of Commerce.

 Funded by the Department of Community and Cultural Affairs and the Bermuda Tourism Authority, the Royal Bermuda Regiment Band and Corps of Drums and Bermuda Islands Pipe Band Perform a Beating of the Retreat Ceremony.
 On occasion visiting band will also participate.